What Are the Most Common Causes of Car Accidents in Asheville, NC?

 What to Do When You’ve Been in a Motor Vehicle Accident in Asheville, NC

-- Call 911 – Once the police arrive, you can file a police report.
-This will help establish negligence should you choose to file a personal injury claim.
+- Call 911 – Make sure a police report is filed.
+This will help establish negligence should you choose to make a personal injury claim.

-- Seek Medical Treatment – If you have been in a motor vehicle collision, the first thing you should do is seek medical attention.
+- Seek Medical Treatment – If you have been in a motor vehicle collision, the first thing you should do is seek medical attention to at least get checked out.
 Many car accident injuries do not manifest themselves until hours or even days after the accident occurs.

 - Gather Evidence – Get the contact information of eyewitnesses, and if it is safe to do so, take pictures of the accident scene, damages to your car, and your injuries.

-- Contact an Asheville Car Accident Lawyer – Contact The Law Offices of Jason E. Taylor, where an experienced car accident attorney will review your case.
+Contact an Asheville Car Accident Lawyer – Contact The Law Offices of Jason E. Taylor, where an experienced car accident attorney will review your case to see if we can help.
 Our attorneys have years of experience representing victims of car accidents in Asheville, and we will fight to get you the compensation you deserve.

 What Can an Asheville Car Accident Attorney Do For You?

 Our Asheville auto accident attorneys can help you file a personal injury claim against the driver who caused your accident.
-If you are successful, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering.
+If you are successful, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering at a minimum.

-While most car accident lawsuits are resolved through a settlement agreement, some cases proceed to trial.
-If your case goes to trial, our attorneys will be there with you every step of the way and ensure that your rights are protected.
+While most car accident lawsuits are resolved through a settlement agreement, some cases need to be litigated.
+If your case goes to trial, our experienced litigation attorneys will be there with you every step of the way and ensure that your rights are protected.

 Damages You Can Recover in Asheville Auto Accident Claims